Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/01_Architecture.md

 variants of the processor where this is 96MB).
 At the user level, the instruction set is basically equivalent to that of the Intel Broadwell generation.
-AVX2 vector instructions and the FMA instruction are fully supprted, but there is no support for any of the AVX-512 versions that can be found on Intel Skylake server processors and later generations.
+AVX2 vector instructions and the FMA instruction are fully supported, but there is no support for any of the AVX-512 versions that can be found on Intel Skylake server processors and later generations.
 Hence the number of floating point operations that a core can in theory do each clock cycle is 16 (in double precision) rather than the 32 some Intel processors are capable of.